GeppettoJS/backbone.geppetto/README.md

 ## About
 ### What is it?

+As client-side applications grow, they often turn into tangled messes of spaghetti and copy/pasted code.
+Geppetto helps large-scale, multi-module Backbone applications to avoid these pitfalls by introducing these features:

-Geppetto is an extension for [Backbone.js](http://documentcloud.github.com/backbone/) that implements an event-driven Command framework, decoupling your View/Presenter code from your app's business logic.
-Geppetto is lightweight, weighing in around half a kilobyte minified and gzipped.
+* **Commands**: Single-purpose units of work invoked with events.
+Decouples your View/Presenter code from your app's client-side business logic.

-The architecture of Geppetto was greatly inspired by the popular [Robotlegs](http://robotlegs.org) framework for Actionscript.
+* **Dependency-Injection**: Allows components to remain loosely-coupled without resorting to standard JS "hacks" such as namespacing and manually passing dependencies from parent to child.
+* **The "Context"**: Provides a private pub/sub channel for related components to talk to each other, keeping your app from getting too noisy.
+Also provides a place to wire up depenency injection mappings for specific areas of your app.

+### How big is it?
+Geppetto is tiny, weighing in just over 1KB minified and gzipped.
+Much of the value of Geppetto comes from the design philosophy that it prescribes, not from the code in the framework, itself.

 ### How will Geppetto help my project?

 Geppetto might be a good fit for your project if:

-* your project is heavy on client-side business logic.
-Maybe you've got a lot of logic that computes
+* **...your project is heavy on client-side business logic.** Maybe you've got a lot of logic that computes previews of calculations before sending updates to the server.
+Traditionally, Backbone would have you put this logic in the View or Model.
+But what if this logic needs to be shared between multiple Views and Models?
+Geppetto gives complex client-side logic a place to live.
+* **...your project uses a "composite design."** For example, your components are composed of smaller sub-components, and those sub-components might be reused across many different parent components.
+Commonly this is seen in Marionette-based applications, which are composed of Layouts, Composite Views, Item Views, Collection Views, etc.  Manually managing dependencies between these views can be tedious, and Geppetto helps.

 ### Why Another Framework?
 Backbone has been [called an MV* framework](http://lostechies.com/derickbailey/2011/12/23/backbone-js-is-not-an-mvc-framework/), because it's not strictly MVC, MVP, nor any other MV-something.
 Sure, the Backbone Router can be made to act "controllery," but it's not really a good idea to tie all your business logic to URL change events.